juselara1/terraform-debian.template/README.md

 # Base Cookiecutter Template for Arch Linux
 ---

-This `cookiecutter` template creates an isolated and complete development environment in `docker` using `debian` as the base image, and shares the same host user and ssh keys.
+This `cookiecutter` template creates an isolated and complete development environment for terraform in `docker` using `debian` as the base image, and shares the same host user and ssh keys.

 Example usage: